grompe/BTWTweak/patcher/readme.txt

 - Changed lily pads so they can be placed in one block deep water.

+- Changed CraftGuide recipes for baiting and bow disassembly to ignore durability.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".